emlynoregan/sUTL-spec/README.md

       [item for item in l1 for l1 in l2]
         where l2 = [i2 for i in l where i2 = i if i is list else [i]]

+### compilelib

+The compilelib() function takes a list of declarations that you want a library for, a list of distributions that you're going to use to compile the library, and a seed lib to start from.
+Usually use a lib like {}.

+Note that the name of a transform in the lib is the require name, not the declared name.
+So if your transform requires "map_basics", and that matches "map_basics_emlynoregan_com", then it'll be called "map_basics" in the lib (and so can be refered to that way in the transform itself).

+It returns pair of (lib, fails), only one of which will be set.
+If lib is set then it is a usable lib.
+Otherwise fails will be a list of the evaluation of tests that failed.
+By convention each should be a list of strings, each saying what a given failure was.

+    compilelib(decls: declarations, dists: distributions, l: fulldicttransform, test: boolean, b: builtins):

+      # names of all required decls not already in the library
+      needed_decl_names = [ name for name in decl.requires for decl in decls where not name in l ]

+      needed_decl_names = remove_duplicates(needed_decl_names)

+      # for each needed_decl_name, get a list of candidate declarations from the distributions, in order
+      candidate_decls = {
+        d_name: [ decl for decl in dist for dist in dists if d_name is prefix of decl.name ] for d_name in needed_decl_names
+      }

+      result-lib = { key: lib[key] for key in lib } # shallow copy
+      fails = []

+      for key in candidate_decls:
+        if candidate_decls[key]:
+          candidate_ix = 0
+          fails2total = []
+          for candidate_decl in candidate_decls[key]:
+            result-lib2, fails2 = compilelib(candidate_decl["requires"], dists, result-lib, test, b)
+            if fails2:
+              fails2total += fails2
+            else:
+              fails2total = [] # scrub any fails, we were successful here
+              result-lib += result-lib2
+              break

+          if fails2total:
+            fails += fails2total

+      # here result-lib includes everything we could find for requires from candidate_decls

+      if test:
+        for decl in decls:
+          # filter lib back to only what decl wants
+          decl-lib = { key: result-lib[key] for key in result-lib if key in decl["requires"] }

+          # evaluate the test.
+If the result is truthy, the test fails
+          fail = evaluate(decl["transform_t"], decl["test-t"], decl-lib, b)

+          if fail:
+            fails += fail

+      # else these can't really fail

+      if fails:
+        return null, fails
+      else:
+        return result-lib, null

+## Assembling the distributions
+This document is agnostic about this.
+A javascript library is being prepared for the browser which gets distributions by declaring script tags pointing at urls each of which add one or more distributions to a global _dists_ object.
+Then that object is used as the list of distributions throughout.

+It is intended that dists should be sourceable from anywhere that makes sense; web addresses as json text, stored in datastores, stored in local files, maybe even retrieved from torrents.
+Decisions in this regard shouldn't be made until the language beds down.